Thriving With Down Syndrome: Emilio's Story

 “This has been a breakthrough year for Emilio,” says his mom, Lori.
 “He’s learned to write his name and count to 10, and he’s drawing some really neat pictures at school.”

 Emilio was born with Down syndrome (trisomy 21) and cleft lip and palate, and his speech has also transformed this year.
 Instead of rushing to speak and then garbling his words, Emilio had an extra incentive to slow down and speak clearly — he wanted to talk to his new friends.
 And they’ve taught him fun new phrases like, “no way, Jose.”

-Emilio’s latest triumph?
-Being named a champion for the Children’s Hospital of Philadelphia (CHOP) Buddy Walk® and Family Fun Day.
+Another triumph for Emilio came in October 2018 when he was named a champion for the Children’s Hospital of Philadelphia (CHOP) Buddy Walk® and Family Fun Day.
 CHOP Buddy Walk® celebrates children and adults with Down syndrome and raises important funds to support the Trisomy 21 Program at CHOP year-round.

-“This is truly a special event and there is such camaraderie among the families who participate,” Lori says.
+“It is truly a special event and there is such camaraderie among the families who participate,” Lori says.
 “It’s also a great way to show Emilio that he’s not alone, that there are other kids like him — and that they can be successful and happy as adults.”

 Emilio has had his share of health issues since birth.
 Along with surgery to repair his cleft lip and palate, Emilio also had his tonsils and adenoids removed to improve his sleep apnea, and he takes medication for hypothyroidism and wears glasses.
 Through it all, Children’s Hospital of Philadelphia has been by his side.

 “We’ve had amazing support from CHOP,” Lori says.
 “Anytime we’ve had a concern, they’ve been there for us and helped us get Emilio the services he needed.”